interTwin-eu/itwinai/docs/index.rst

 The goal of this platform is to provide ML researchers with an easy-to-use endpoint to manage general-purpose ML workflows, with limited engineering overhead, while providing state-of-the-art MLOps best practices.

-The user is going to provide as input a set of configuration files, to fully describe ML workflows, in the context of digital twin applications.
+The user can fully describe ML workflows for DT applications by providing a set of configuration files as input.
-``itwinai`` platform instantiates ML workflows with the configurations provided by the DT developer.
+The ``itwinai`` platform instantiates ML workflows with the configurations provided by the DT developer.
-The execution of ML workflows produces as output a set of ML metrics, which are visualized by ``itwinai`` via `MLFlow <https://mlflow.org/>`_.
+The execution of ML workflows outputs a set of ML metrix, which are visualised by ``itwinai`` via `MLFlow <https://mlflow.org/>`_.
-As a result of ML training, the best model (on validation dataset) is saved to the Models Registry for future predictions.
+The trained ML model that performed best on the validation dataset is saved to the Models Registry for future predictions.

 In ``itwinai`` platform, we focus mainly on the MLOps step, simulating or oversimplifying all the rest (e.g., pre-processing, authentication, workflow execution).